cchan118/rshell/README.md

 # rshell

-Collaborators: Chih-Cheih Chang, Francisco Prado
+Collaborators: Chih-Chieh Chang, Francisco Prado

 ##Installation
 To download and file the file